How to Forgive and Forget: Biblical Strategies that Work

 Does the Bible say forgive and forget?
 Not explicitly.
 But if you’ve ever tried to forgive someone without forgetting, it is very hard.

 I know this firsthand from the time I told an acquaintance that they didn’t need to pay back the money they owed.
-It had been a long time, so I told them not to worry about it; yet every time I saw them, the amount they owed kept popping into my mind!
-It was as terrible as it sounds.
+It had been a long time, so I told them not to worry about it.
+However, every time I saw them, the amount they owed kept popping into my head.

 When Jesus decided to forgive us, he nailed our sins to a cross.
-Although it wasn’t easy, he trusted God enough to face the suffering he was about to endure.
-Keeping his heart on God’s promise, Jesus laid down his own life and rose again on the third day, unscathed, leaving our sins behind.
+It wasn’t easy, but he trusted God enough to face the suffering ahead so that our relationship would be restored with the Father.

 empty-tomb-with-light-shining-through